Tableau Server Data Engine

 The Data Engine is designed to leverage all available CPU and memory on the machine to provide the fastest response times.

 Hyper technology leverages the new instruction sets in CPU and is capable of parallelizing and scaling to all the available cores.
 Hyper technology is designed to scale to many cores efficiently, and also to maximize the use of each single core as much as possible.
-This means that you can expect to see the CPU being fully used during query processing.
-Adding more CPU is expected to result in performance improvement.
+This means that you can expect to see up to an average of 75% use of total CPU per hour during query processing.
+Adding more CPU should result in performance improvement.

 Modern operating systems such as Microsoft Windows, Apple macOS, and Linux have mechanisms to make sure that even if a CPU is fully used, incoming and other active processes can run simultaneously.
 In addition, to manage overall resource consumption and to prevent overloading and completely starving other processes running on the machine, the Data Engine monitors itself to stay within the limits set in the Tableau Server Resource Manager (SRM).
 Tableau Server Resource Manager monitors the resource consumption and notifies Data Engine to reduce the usage when it exceeds the predefined limit.

 Since the Data Engine is designed to utilize the available CPU, it is normal to see spikes in CPU usage at times.
 If however, you see high CPU usage (ex: 95%) for extended periods of time (an hour or more), this can mean a couple of things:

 There is a high load of queries.
 This can happen if a server is under stress due to overload of multiple client requests and the queries are queuing up.
 If this happens often, it is an indication that more hardware is required to serve the clients.
 Adding more CPU in this case should help to improve performance.

 There is one long running query.
 In this case, the Tableau Server resource Manager will stop long running queries based on the timeout settings.
 This was also true for the Tableau Server versions earlier than version 10.5